gabriel-uzquiano/gabriel-uzquiano.github.io/solutions 6.md

 3. $$\textsf{KD}$$ is closed under the derived rule of inference $$\textsf{P}\varphi/\varphi$$.

-   This is a corollary of problem 1.2 in [problem set 5](https://gabriel-uzquiano.github.io/solutions%205).<br/>
+   This is a simple corollary of problem 1.2 in [problem set 5](https://gabriel-uzquiano.github.io/solutions%205).<br/>